oxen-io/lokinet/docs/tcp-over-quic.md

 Implementation library: `ngtcp2` is a robust, maintained library that fits our needs well.

+### Not a general QUIC server/client

+The QUIC tunnel described here is *only* for Lokinet TCP streams; it is not intended to be interoperable with general QUIC clients, which allows us some leeway to not support some aspects of QUIC that are of no advantage over a lokinet conversation.

 ### No encryption

 Since lokinet traffic is itself encrypted and private, the built-in TLS layers of QUIC are something that we don't need or want.
 Thus the QUIC implementation used will simply use no-op encryption to pass data and avoid/ignore certificates.  (`ngtcp2`, in particular, allows pluggable authentication to allow this).

+### No address verification

+QUIC recommends address verification (among other things, to avoid amplification attacks).
+Lokinet connections already provide this and so we can safely not use it.

 ### Stream establishing